Capable Defense From Domestic Battery Charges

 - A person with whom you have a child or children

 Domestic battery is a class A misdemeanor.
 If convicted, you could spend up to a year in prison and pay a fine of up to $5,000.
-However, if the incident takes place in front of a child age 16 or younger or a pregnant wife or girlfriend, or if it causes serious bodily harm, it becomes a class C felony, which has a minimum two-year sentence.
+However, if the incident takes place in front of a child age 16 or younger or a pregnant wife or girlfriend, or if it causes serious bodily harm, it becomes a class C felony, which carries a minimum two-year prison sentence.
 Charges are more serious if the incident resulted in serious bodily harm.

 If you are convicted of domestic battery, you will be prohibited from owning or carrying a firearm for the rest of your life.